-This motherboard has six system/CPU fan headers (Fan 1~Fan 6) on the motherboard.
+This motherboard has twelve fan headers on the motherboard.
+Fans 1~4 are for CPU/system use and Fans A~H for GPU use.
 All these 4-pin fans headers are backward compatible with the traditional 3-pin fans.
-However, fan speed control is available for 4-pin fans only.
-The fan speeds are controlled by firmware thermal management via IPMI interface.
+However, fan speed control is only available for 4-pin fans via IPMI thermal management.
 See the table on the right for pin definitions.